Ms. Kassi Berg

 Ms. Berg worked as a senior litigator at several large law firms specializing in corporate law in both New York City at Kaye, Scholer, Hays and Handler and in San Francisco at Carroll Burdock & McDonough.

-She also clerked in the U.S. District Court, Northern District of California and served as a trial lawyer at the Federal Defenders’ Office in San Diego where she represented thousands of defendants in the Southern District of California from initial arraignment through trial, including vertical representation to the United States Court of Appeals for the Ninth Circuit.
+She also clerked in the U.S. District Court, Northern District of California and served as a trial lawyer at the Federal Defenders’ Office in San Diego where she represented hundreds of defendants in the Southern District of California from initial arraignment through trial, including vertical representation to the United States Court of Appeals for the Ninth Circuit.

 During her decade in the Pacific region, Ms. Berg also invested in private industry and became an accomplished business owner.
-She is the executive producer of a film production company that has produced segments for PBS, BBC, NHK, Discovery, National Geographic, NBC, CNN, and GMA-7 and also co-founded the first Pacific island television station in the region, Oceania Television Network, dedicated to the broadcasting of Pacific island content.
+She was the executive producer of a film production company that has produced segments for PBS, BBC, NHK, Discovery, National Geographic, NBC, CNN, and GMA-7 and also co-founded the first Pacific island television station in the region, Oceania Television Network, dedicated to the broadcasting of Pacific island content.

 Ms. Berg is an officer and founding member of the non-profit organization, the Pacific Endowment for Art Culture and Environment (“PEACE”), focusing on the preservation of island cultures in the Pacific as well as its ocean and ecosystem.
 For more than 15 years, Ms. Berg has been an active member of the American Philatelic Association and is a lifetime member of the Cambridge University Union.
-In 2016, Ms. Berg was elected to the Board of Directors of Palau’s Chamber of Commerce.

 Former Panel Attorney, Legal Defense Fund for Peace Officer’s Association of California, an organization representing more than 55,000 local, state, and federal law enforcement officers.